spxbhuhb/adaptive/doc/service/README.md

 Exception handling depends on the transport implementation, see [Service Transports](#service-transports).

-With the default implementation, server side throw results in:
+With the Ktor implementation, provider side exceptions result in:

 * for [Adat](../adat/README.md) exception instances, instance of the same class is thrown with the same data as on the server (also see note)
 * for non-Adat classes `ServiceCallException` is thrown